pkirilov9/portfolio/content/index.md

  # <p align=center> Welcome to my explorative repository!</p>
- ***<p align=center text-align: justify>This is not exactly a portfolio... it is a field of exploration and experimentation that tracks my approach to architecture as an evolving process. </p>***
+ ***<p align=center text-align: justify>This is not exactly a portfolio... it is a field of exploration and experimentation that tracks my approach to architecture as an evolving process.
+Here, nodes are elastic homes, links are dynamic roads, and each one guides you through a different story.  </p>***
 <p align=center> I invite you to begin this journey with this visual allegory of my self-perception as a practitioner: </p>

 <div style="text-align: center;">